How Big Should A Betta Fish Tank Be (For optimal health)

 You can find betta fish in many parts of Southeast Asia, often in the rice fields that are plagued with dry weather in the warmer months and flooding during the rainy months.

-When the rice fields are flooded, the betta fish can move freely through a large expanse of water, however, the dry season will reduce this large body of water into small puddles, where the misunderstanding starts.
+When the rice fields are flooded, betta fish can move freely through large expanses of water, although the dry season reduces this large body of water into small puddles, where the misunderstanding starts.

-Betta fish are also quite unusual as they can breathe out of the water through a unique organ known as the labyrinth organ, which acts like a human lung.
-This unique ability allows betta fish to jump and wriggle across the land until they find a more extensive water source.
+Betta fish are quite unusual as they can breathe out of the water through a unique organ known as the labyrinth organ, which acts like a human lung.
+This unique ability allows betta fish to jump and wriggle across the land until they find larger puddles and sources of water.

 How much room a betta fish needs depends on the tank setup.
-If you plan to house your betta with other fish, you will need at least a 10 gallon tank.
+If you plan to house your betta with other fish, you need at least a 10 or 20 gallon tank.
 If you plan to keep your betta by itself, a 3 gallon tank will be fine, but a 5 gallon tank would be better.
+Neither is ideal in the long term as they don’t provide much room to swim freely.

-Betta fish are mostly sedentary creatures and do not require a lot of space to swim.
-You will often find your betta fish hiding so you should provide plenty of plants and other hiding places to help them feel secure.
+While betta fish are mostly sedentary creatures that do not require a lot of space to swim, over time, they can become stressed in a small environment.
+You will often find your betta fish hiding, so you should provide plenty of plants and other hiding places to help them feel secure.

-Although betta fish don’t need lots of space, they are curious creatures and will explore their surroundings, so a larger tank will provide more room for your fish to swim and explore.
+Although betta fish don’t need lots of space, they are curious creatures and like to explore their surroundings, and larger tanks provide more room for your fish to swim and explore.

-Betta fish typically prefer shorter, wider tanks that provide the necessary room to swim.
-Betta fish a very territorial, so the larger the perceived space, the easier it will be to find its territory.
-A taller betta fish tank will feel relatively confined with less room to swim.
+Betta fish typically prefer shallower, wider tanks that provide the necessary room to swim.
+Betta fish are very territorial, so the larger the perceived space, the easier it is for a betta to find some territory.
+A taller betta fish tank can feel relatively confined, with less room to swim.

 Betta fish are also happier in short tanks, similar to the natural environment in which they are found.

-As betta fish produce waste, the ammonia levels in the water will rise, which can be very dangerous for your fish.
+As betta fish produce waste, the ammonia levels in the water start to rise, which can be very dangerous for your fish.
 Ammonia poisoning can cause serious health problems such as lethargy, loss of appetite, and even death.

 Do Bettas Like Small Tanks